ponomnaz/OpenGL_SimpleScene/README.md

-Certainly!
-Below is a sample `README.md` template for your project that includes sections such as project description, installation, usage, and more.
-Feel free to modify it further to suit your project better.

----

 # 3D Rendering Scene

 A simple 3D rendering scene built in C++ using OpenGL, Assimp, and other useful libraries.
 This engine allows users to load 3D models, apply textures, and render them with shaders and basic lighting, including a dynamic sun object.
 The scene also includes basic controls like camera movement and scene interaction.